pmixer/paper.miner/README.md

 ## Usage

 Pls install the dependencies first(sorry for the workload), then start the backend/frontend service according to instructions in READMEs.
 Then test APIs by sending GET requests to port 5000 and enjoy our search/trends/explore services by visiting the website `http://localhost:3000` using your browser with internet access.

+1. pls search your interested paper by inputing keywords in our search page.
+2. pls enjoy the data visualizations presented in our trends page for know statistics about conferences and researchers.
+3. pls get paper/researcher/conference recommendations by inputing your paper abstract in our explore page.